gthiele28/grant-control-project/README.md

 Whatever medium you think is best for this is fine; we're not particularly concerned about your graphic design or presentation skills beyond what is needed to communicate the core ideas here.

 You will also submit a zip file of your finalized code.

+## Resources

+We'll add a bunch of resources here after we meet internally this Wednesday, 9/10.